prob140/prob140.github.io/about.md

 **Can't**: Those who have taken Stat 134, also those who haven't taken Data 8 or haven't had year of calculus.
 In addition, while I realize that many students on campus have taken a plenty of programming and advanced prob/stat courses, they are not the intended audience for Prob140.

+## Will Prob140 be offered every semester?

+It won’t be offered again in 2017.
+The plan is to offer it in Spring 2018.
+I don’t know what the schedule will be after that.